pbayliss/DataStaxDay/README.md

 Let's make our first Cassandra Keyspace!
 ```
-CREATE KEYSPACE amp_event WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };
+CREATE KEYSPACE training WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };
 ```

-And just like that, any data within any table you create in the amp_event keyspace will automatically be replicated 3 times.
+And just like that, any data within any table you create in the training keyspace will automatically be replicated 3 times.

 > **Hint** - SimpleStrategy is OK for a cluster using a single data center, but in the real world with multiple datacenters you would use the ```NetworkTopologyStrategy``` replication strategy.
 In fact, even if you start out on your development path with just a single data center, if there is even a chance that you might go to multiple data centers in the future, then you should use NetworkTopologyStrategy from the outset.

 Let's keep going and create ourselves a table.
 You can follow my example or be a rebel and roll your own.

 ```
-CREATE TABLE amp_event.sales (
+CREATE TABLE training.sales (
 	name text,
 	time int,
 	item text,